To qualify for the educational discount, you must provide proof of educational enrollment or staff status. Below are the steps to qualify:

 MDD is a proprietary format developed by NewTek and was the first commercially available geometry and deformation caching file format.
 MDD is widely used in many 3D packages and provides an easy way to move animated characters, dynamic simulations, and geometry deformations between packages.
 The MDD Multi Baker allows users to select multiple objects at once to bake and allows the user to export the geometry to .OBJ in one step.

 LightWave also includes integrated support for Autodesk Geometry Cache files as an alternative for geometry and deformation baking.
-This makes it extremely simple to transfer files to and from Autodesk Maya™ or any other 3D software that support these formats.
-This allows LightWave’s efficient production proven workflow and exceptional renderer to be integrated easily within any pipeline setup to help studios meet demanding budgets and schedules.
+This makes it extremely simple to transfer files to and from Autodesk Maya™ or any other 3D software that supports these formats.
+This allows LightWave’s efficient production-proven workflow and exceptional renderer to be integrated easily within any pipeline setup to help studios meet demanding budgets and schedules.

 GoZ™ is an interchange technology from Pixologic® that allows applications to send model and texture data to and from ZBrush™ for sculpting detail on a base mesh.
 It has proven incredibly popular among many 3D artists.